YunzhiZhang/vegMonitor/README.md

 1. `imgVector` is a vector containing the absolute string paths with endings (eg. "/path/to/folder/xyz.tif") of classification images that are to be processed.

-2. `grouping` is a list containing vector indices that separate `imgVector` into groups.
+2. `grouping` is a list containing vector indices that separates `imgVector` into groups.

 Optional: